See this scar? The one on my left wrist? That’s from when my front teeth got knocked out. I scraped my wrist when I landed on the pavement.

 “Some people see scars, and it is wounding they remember.
 To me, they are proof of the fact that there is healing.” – Linda Hogan

-You’re bigger than the pain you’ve been through.
+You’re bigger than the pain you’ve experienced.
 You are healing.
 Your scars are proof of that.
-Your scars show your progress in life.
+Your scars show your progress.
 You have a story to tell.

 “Some scars may tell of childhood clumsiness, surgeries, or other painful events.
 The mark left speaks loudly and says, “Yes, I was injured, but now that wound has healed.” … Your scars tell your story.
 They can tell of the pain, the difficulties, the triumphs or joys.” – Bonnie Annis